 Are their products really cheap?
 Lot’s of fashion brands offer unbelievably low-priced items, such as £1 bikinis and £5 dresses.
 So if the price seems too good to be true, unfortunately, it probably is.

 For some ideas on how to shop more sustainably, why not take a look at this list of 35 ethical and sustainable fashion brands from The Good Trade?

 Fast fashion is a growing problem that has real effects on people and the environment.
 But because of the increasing awareness of the subject, we’re starting to see some positive changes.
 For instance, the secondhand (or ‘pre-loved’) fashion industry is growing like never before, as people are trying to create a circular clothing economy and reduce waste.

 It’s also important to remember that at this point in time, sustainable fashion habits can be expensive.
 So don’t be too hard on yourself if you need to buy some staples that are made from unsustainable materials, and don’t deny treating yourself to the occasional bargain.

 As the old adage goes, a little goes a long way, and by making small steps – like taking the occasional trip to a charity shop or even making the effort to take care of the clothes we already own – we can make a big difference to the future of our planet.

 For more ideas on how to be kinder to the environment, why not check out our article 13 tips for sustainable living?

 Do you have any tips for creating sustainable fashion habits?
 Or do you know any great sustainable clothing companies that you’d like to share?
-We’d love to hear from you.
-Join the conversation over on the Rest Less community forum or leave a comment below.
+We’d love to hear from you in the comments below.